Ball3R5tatus/GMX-Installation/README.md

-# GROMACS Installation with Mini-conda using WSL2
+# GROMACS Installation with miniconda3 using WSL2

 The objective is to harness the power of your GPU for molecular dynamics mining, enhancing computational efficiency and accelerating simulations.